 Safe and Accessible Courts: Orienting principles for Canadian Court Operations in Response to COVID-19

-The Public Health Agency of Canada (PHAC) has developed a framework of control measures that can be adapted to various work environments in order to support the safe restoration of activities in response to the COVID-19 pandemic.
+The Public Health Agency of Canada (PHAC) has recommended using a layered approach of control measures that can be adapted to various work environments in order to support the safe restoration of activities in response to the COVID-19 pandemic.

 Identifying and Mitigating Risks

 - court environment refers to any place where court hearings are held or court services are performed or delivered, including common areas (such as foyers, washrooms, seating areas, and cafeterias) and alternate facilities used by court personnel and court users;

 - court personnel refers to all people involved in the operation of a court, including judges, security staff, and administrative officials; and

 - court users refers to anyone who accesses a court environment, including lawyers, litigants, accused persons, witnesses, members of the public, and persons who perform related services within court environments (such as police, counselors, and social service providers).